Preschool and Kindergarten Worksheets

-Teaching kids about money is more than just cents and dollars—it’s about building real-life skills they’ll use every day!
-With our engaging Money Worksheets, children will learn to recognize American coins and bills, count money, and compare different values.
+Teaching kids about money is more than just cents and dollars—it’s about building real-life skills they’ll use every day.
+With our engaging Money Worksheets, children learn to recognize American coins and bills, count money, compare values, and practice basic money math in a fun, hands-on way.

 Download Money Worksheets